Luis Miguel: 2005: Grandes Éxitos and Navidades

+2008–2010: Cómplices and Luis Miguel

 On 6 May 2008, Luis Miguel released Cómplices, produced by him and written by Spanish composer Manuel Alejandro.
 It sold almost 350,000 copies in the first 24 hours.
-The first single, "Si Tú Te Atreves" was released on 7 April 2008, the second single of the album was "Te Desean".
-Luis Miguel made history with his album Complices which debuted at No.10 on the Billboard Top 200, being the highest position a Latin artist has ever reached on the Billboard Top 200 with a fully Spanish composed album, it also reached No.1 on the Billboard Top Latin Albums making him the Latin artist with the most No.1 albums on the chart with a total of 9 albums.
+The first single, "Si Tú Te Atreves" was released on 7 April 2008, and the second single of the album was "Te Desean".
+Luis Miguel made history with his album Complices which debuted at No.10 on the Billboard Top 200, being the highest position a Latin artist has ever reached on the Billboard Top 200 with a fully Spanish-composed album, it also reached No.1 on the Billboard Top Latin Albums making him the Latin artist with the most No.1 albums on the chart with a total of 9 albums.
 His Complices Tour began in Seattle, Washington on 3 September 2008.

 Luis Miguel released his self-titled studio album on 14 September 2010.
 Its first single "Labios de Miel" is a smooth Latin pop song.
 The tour started on 4 November 2010 in the city of Lima, Peru and covered the United States, South America, Mexico and Spain among other countries.
 On 22 February 2012, he sang at the Viña del Mar International Song Festival.
 With one million dollars for his performance, he became the most expensive artist in the history of the festival.
 Luis Miguel performed at the Curaçao North Sea Jazz Festival on 31 August 2013.
 In August 2014, the song "Déjà Vu" was leaked on the web.

+2017–2018: Television biopic and ¡Mexico Por Siempre!

-On 4 May 2017, Telemundo signed a deal for the exclusive U.S. broadcast rights to the "officially authorized TV series" based on Luis Miguel's life story and announced it will air in 2018.
+On 4 May 2017, Telemundo signed a deal for the exclusive U.S. broadcast rights to the "officially authorized TV series" based on Luis Miguel's life story and announced it would air in 2018.
 On the same day, Netflix also revealed it has the rights to stream the yet-unnamed bio-series in Latin America and Spain with the same target date.

-In his official Facebook page it was announced that his new single "La Fiesta del Mariachi" was set to release on 27 October 2017.
+On his official Facebook, page it was announced that his new single "La Fiesta del Mariachi" was set to release on 27 October 2017.
 On 24 November, the full album, titled ¡México Por Siempre! was released, it features 14 tracks of traditional Mexican music.
-The tour began on 21 February 2018, in the National Auditorium of Mexico City with 8 shows and will continue throughout Mexico, United States and Spain.
+The tour began February 2018, in the National Auditorium of Mexico City and ended September 2019 in Las Vegas.

-On 22 April, Netflix and Telemundo started airing the self-titled series Luis Miguel.
+On 22 April 2018, Netflix and Telemundo started airing the self-titled series Luis Miguel.
 Together with revealing many parts both known and unknown of the singer, it also brought nostalgic moments for those watching it, like the mirroring of his Sabritas ad, called in the series "Saboritas".
+Two more seasons were released in 2020 and 2021.